Sebbenbear/sebbenbear.github.io/_posts/2017-12-28-2018-learning-networking.md

 [INE Routing & Switching Technologies](https://downloads.ine.com/d/ccna-routing-switching-technologies) to go through.

 Headfirst Networking, like other books I've picked up from the Headfirst series, is very easy to read and explains concepts in simple language.
-It's a little bit dated, but the majority of the concepts still hold.
+It's a little bit dated, but almost all of the concepts still hold.
 At ~500 pages, it's not particularly long either, and I've covered half of the content including doing the exercises in a couple of days.
 I've picked up bits and pieces about networking, but reading this book really makes me feel like I'm filling in all those little knowledge holes, and I feel generally less clueless about how I'd go about fixing a network issue in the future.